 Increased muscle tension naturally results in the peroneus longus and brevis having to work harder to fulfil their function, because they work against it.

-This heavy work can overload them and lead to trigger points.
+This can overload them and lead to the activation of trigger points.

 Palpation of these muscles works best during contraction.

-In the following, I will show you how you can feel each of these three muscles.
+In the following, I will show you how to feel each of these three muscles.